finos/common-domain-model/docs/eligible-collateral-representation.md

 -   Includes ability to identify attributes of collateral that contribute to the risk like the type of asset, interest structures, economics, embedded options and unique characteristics.
+-   Provides the capability for these attributes to be combined using AND, OR, and NOT logic operators to enable complex representations of the interactions between attributes to digitise the rules around eligibility.
 -   Uses data standards to specify eligibility related information such as haircuts (regulatory credit quality, FX related or additional haircuts), agency or composite credit ratings and asset maturity